-Currency Swap - Definition
+Currency Swap - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Currency Swap?How Does a Currency Swap Work?Academic Research for Currency Swap

 In the world of finance, a currency swap can also be termed as a cross-currency swap.
 Its an interest rate derivative.
 A currency swap is known to have pricing associations with different interest rate swaps, foreign exchange, in addition to FX swaps.

 How Does a Currency Swap Work?